dmungas/adc_summary_report/README.md

 MacTeX also must be installed.
 RStudio should be installed.

-To run from shell command line:
+To run ADC_Summary.Rnw from shell command line:

   * cd to main directory for ADC_Summary report
   * At shell prompt type: sh adc_summary_report.sh

-To run from R command line:
+To run ADC_Summary.Rnw from R command line:

   * Set ADC_Summary as the working  directly
   * At R prompt type: Sweave('ADC_Summary.Rnw')
   * Followed by: library(tools)
   * And: texi2pdf("ADC_Summary.tex")

+To run ADC_Summary.Rmd from shell command line (using knit_to_html.R script):

+  * cd to main directory for ADC_Summary report
+  * At shell prompt type: R CMD BATCH knit_to_html.R

+Output does not currently render correctly from R command line.
+PDF of html file can be generated in Mac OS by opening html file in browser and using using Print Save as PDF.